What are secondary cataracts?

-The advances in surgical techniques, with exhaustive polishing of the epithelial capsule cells during cataract surgery, and the variety of more advanced intraocular lenses help to prevent or delay such secondary cataracts.
+The advances in surgical techniques, exhaustive polishing of the epithelial capsule cells during cataract surgery and a variety of more advanced intraocular lenses help to prevent or delay such secondary cataracts.

-YAG laser capsulotomy is a simple and painless outpatients procedure.
-It is performed in a few minutes, after dilating the pupil, using anaesthetic drops.
+The YAG laser capsulotomy is a simple and painless outpatients procedure.
+It is performed in a few minutes after dilating the pupil using anaesthetic drops.
 The patient can return home immediately with an eyedrop treatment.

 Despite being a very safe procedure, some patients state that they see "floaters" in the following days, possible due to small residual fragments of the capsule that are usually reabsorbed and disappear in a few days, although in isolated cases this sensation may persist for a more extended period.